USEPA/WNTR/documentation/networkxgraph.rst

 Some methods in NetworkX require that networks are undirected.
 An **undirected graph** is a graph with no direction associated with links.
-The following NetworkX method can be used to convert a directed graph to an undirected graph.
+The following NetworkX method can be used to convert a directed graph to an undirected graph:

 .. literalinclude:: ../examples/networkx_graph.py
    :lines: 23

 Some methods in NetworkX require that networks are connected.
 A **connected graph** is a graph where a path exists between every node in the network (i.e., no node is disconnected).
-The following NetworkX method can be used to check if a graph is connected.
+The following NetworkX method can be used to check if a graph is connected:

 .. literalinclude:: ../examples/networkx_graph.py
    :lines: 26